CrimboJimbo/MinecraftDadBot/README.md

 # DadBot
 A Lua Chat Bot script for CCTweaked and Advanced Peripherals!

+I am doing a full re-write of this guy now that I have more knowledge of Lua.
+Idk when I'll be done but look out for it if you are interested in this project.
 ---

 DadBot is a simple Lua script for the Minecraft mods [CCTweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked) and [Advanced Peripherals](https://www.curseforge.com/minecraft/mc-mods/advanced-peripherals).